juliaguida/oystercard/pills/playing_with_postgres_and_datamapper.md

 There is a problem emerging here, however: we're having to write out syntactically difficult and unfamiliar SQL commands to perform basic read / write commands.
 This is where DataMapper comes it.
 DataMapper allows us to deal with our DataBase from a distance via a Ruby interface.

 So let's play!
-Keep your psql prompt open but open a new tab in terminal.
-Create a gemfile and add the following gems:
+Keep your `psql` prompt open but open a new tab in terminal.
+Create a `Gemfile` and add the following gems:

     gem 'data_mapper'
     gem 'dm-postgres-adapter'